 How YieldFinder Works

-YieldFinder compares common cash and cash-like products:
+We track common cash and cash-like products:

-- Savings accounts and high-yield savings accounts, using APY.
+- Savings accounts and high-yield savings accounts.

-- Certificates of deposit, using APY by term.
+- Certificates of deposit, grouped by term.

-- Money-market mutual funds and money-market ETFs, using provider-reported SEC yield.
+- Money-market mutual funds and money-market ETFs.

-- U.S. Treasuries, using Treasury par yields by maturity.
+- U.S. Treasuries by maturity.

 Data collection